permitio/permit-aspnet/README.md

 ## Allow multiple actions

-It's also possible to allow multiple actions by separeting them with a comma.
+It's also possible to allow multiple actions by separating them with a comma.

+> Multiple attributes will act as an AND condition.
+Comma  separated actions will act as an OR condition.

 ```csharp
 // Controller